HucksApp/Shell-Essentials/README.md

 * `` var1=`commands` `` -> with backticks
 * `var1=$(commands)` -> with bracket

+# Expression subtitution
+extracting the output of a mathematical or logical expression
+* `$[math expression]` -> with square bracket
+* `expr` -> expr command can be use to evaluate mathematical or logical expression written in string `expr 1 + 5` use command subtitution to extract the return of the evaluated expression.

 # Wildcards
 * `?` question mark ->  this can represent any single character, letter/number between a-z, 0-9.